Posts Tagged ‘Harvard GSD’

 Y Inge Y is an independent student project that grew out of an investigation in modular form in the “On The Bri(n)ck” class with professor Ingeborg M. Rocker of Rocker-Lange Architects at the GSD in the fall of 2009.
 It was recently completed for the Harvard Arts First festival in April of 2010.

-Jon Scelsa, Ben Lehrer, Doug Jack, Julian Wu, Ingeborg M. Rocker, Y Inge Y, “On The Bri(n)ck”, Harvard GSD
+Hiroshi Jacobs, Jon Scelsa, Ben Lehrer, Doug Jack, Julian Wu, Ingeborg M. Rocker, Y Inge Y, “On The Bri(n)ck”, Harvard GSD

-The project was produced with the help of Jon Scelsa, Ben Lehrer, Doug Jack, & Julian Wu.
+The project was produced with the help of Hiroshi Jacobs, Jon Scelsa, Ben Lehrer, Doug Jack, & Julian Wu.
 The material is baltic birch plywood with a polyurethane finish, there were no mechanical fasteners used.
 There are over 3000 unique pieces in the sculpture which were cut using a laser-cutter and a CNC milling machine.
 All geometry was generated and numbered by Rhinoscript to organize the production and assembly of the pieces.

 “On the Bri-n-k” Robotic built wall at the GSD